luxuriance19/magenta/magenta/models/music_vae/js/README.md

 See the [demo](/magenta/models/music_vae/js/demo) for example usage.

-## Test Usage
+## Example Commands

 `yarn install` to get dependencies

-`yarn run build` to produce a commonjs version with typescript definitions for MusicVAE in the dist/ folder that can then be consumed by others over NPM.
+`yarn run build` to produce a commonjs version with typescript definitions for MusicVAE in the `es5/` folder that can then be consumed by others over NPM.

+`yarn run bundle` to produce a bundled version `dist/`.

 `yarn run build-demo` to build the demo.